-If you are a caregiver and the person in your care prefers to stay at home but needs the type of support and continuing care that you are unable to provide, then home and community care services may be what you are looking for.
+If you are a caregiver and the person in your care prefers to stay at home but requires additional support and continuing care to do so, then home and community care services may be what you are looking for.

-Home and community care services can be administered wherever it is needed, whether it’s in the person’s home, at a hospice, in an extended care facility, or even in a hospital.
+Home and community care services can be administered wherever they are needed.
+Care can be provided in the home, at a hospice, or in a retirement home to name a few.

-Health care professionals with specialized experience in areas like seniors care, rehabilitation therapies, and personal support services are available to support you in your home and home and community care can be customized to fit your needs.
+Health care professionals with specialized knowledge in areas such as the care of older adults, rehabilitation therapies, and personal support services are available to support the person in your care.

-As a family caregiver you have access to a wide range of home and community care services including:
+The person you are caring for may have access to a wide range of home and community care services and resources including:

 - Adult day programs